 - 500 gram young jackfruit (Indonesian: nangka muda), cut into bite size pieces (use 2 cans if you use canned version)

 - 1 liter coconut milk

 - Grind the following into spice paste

 - 4 cloves garlic (Indonsian: bawang putih)

 - 1 teaspoon coriander seeds (Indonesian: biji ketumbar)

-- Place bay leaves, lime leaves, galangal, lemongrass, tea bag, salt, palm sugar, and spice paste into a soup pot.
-If you have a claypot big enough to cook this, it will be even better.
+- Boil jackfruit: Place daun salam (Indonesian bay leaves), kaffir lime leaves, galangal, lemongrass, tea bag, salt, palm sugar, spice paste, and young jackfruit into a pot.

-- Add jackfruit into the pot.
-Pour coconut milk into the pot, making sure that everything is submerged, bring to a boil.
+- Pour coconut milk into the pot and mix, making sure that everything is submerged, and bring to a boil.

-- Turn off heat, adjust seasoning as needed, some people really like their gudeg to be on the sweet side.
+- Serve: Turn off heat, adjust seasoning as needed as some people prefer their gudeg to be on the sweet side.
 Remove all the leaves.
 Transfer to a serving plate and serve warm or at room temperature.